datastax/labs/dsgraph/README.md

 package:

 * DataStax Graph Gremlin - start here for a pure Gremlin experience
 * DataStax Graph CQL as Graph - start here to use CQL to create a new graph.
 * DataStax Graph CQL Conversion to Graph - start here to see how to convert an existing CQL keyspace into a graph.

-The Studio sample notebook can be found under the directory:
+The Studio sample notebooks are already embedded in the Studio Docker image and will be visible once the container is running.
-./studio-getting-started-guide-notebook

-See the instructions under the DataStax Studio section further down in this file to use these notebooks.

 ### Classic Graph Schema Migration Example